 What is Indiana Kids’ Election (IKE)?

 On Nov.
-6, students across Indiana will elect their own U.S. senator, secretary of state, treasurer and auditor in a show of active citizenship through Indiana Kids’ Election (IKE), an award-winning mock election program.
+3, students across Indiana will elect their own President, Vice President, Governor, Lt.
+Governor and Attorney General in a show of active citizenship through Indiana Kids’ Election (IKE), an award-winning mock election program.
 Sponsored by the Indiana State Bar Association, Indiana Secretary of State and the Indiana Department of Education, IKE is based on the premise that voting is only occasionally done by inspiration, but is more often done by habit.

-In an effort to increase Indiana’s voter turnout, IKE provides students in grades K-12 with the hands-on experience of voting in a class or school-wide mock election – this year on Nov.
-6. With this special emphasis on encouraging students to develop one’s voting habit at an early age, IKE attempts to emulate the election process as closely as possible.
+In an effort to increase Indiana’s voter turnout, IKE provides students in grades K-12 with the hands-on experience of voting in a class or school-wide mock election—this year on Nov.
+3. With this special emphasis on encouraging students to develop one’s voting habit at an early age, IKE attempts to emulate the election process as closely as possible.
 Students participate in voting milestones such as registering to vote and casting a ballot on Tuesday, Nov.
-6 – just like their parents!
+3 – just like their parents!